This page contains contributions from my friend Lynx.

 The best GPUs for DCS World are high-end Nvidia and AMD GPUs.
 Intel GPUs are acceptable for 1080p at lower settings.

 Since DCS uses an older graphics engine, high amounts of VRAM is more important than ray tracing performance.
-12-16GB+ of VRAM is ideal.
+12GB is a bare minimum, and 16GB+ of VRAM is ideal.

 Ideal GPUs for VR include: